Church wanting to get O'Malley out of Tex. Even if she is a 'rotten bitch' as he calls her, he still cares enough to help her.

-Oh, come on.
-This troper can't be the only one who liked Captain Flowers.
-He may have just been intended as another joke, but in a world full to the brim with nothing but endless jerkasses, idiots, or both, seeing such a genuinely nice guy was really refreshing.
-I actually felt sad when he died.
+Captain Flowers may have just been intended as another joke, but in a world full to the brim with nothing but endless jerkasses, idiots, or both, seeing such a genuinely nice guy was really refreshing.

 ...Annnd back again from watching a couple more seasons.
 Note to self: characters, no matter how nice, may become revived and possessed by evil madmen.
 Still like his old, CE-era self though.